jipparchus/KAKUSHIN/README.md

 - Impulse ($\Delta \vec{p}$): Change of the linear momentum.
 It is also a product of the timestep ($\Delta t$) and the average net force ($\bar{F}$).
 - Angular Velocity ($\vec{\omega}$): Speed of rotation around an axis.
 Computed for left and right thigh, shank, upper & lower arm around the keypoints of the pose connected i.e. waist, knee, shoulder, and elbow.
 - Angular Momentum ($\vec{L}$): Computing $I \vec{\omega}$ for each part, where $I$ is the moment of inertia.

+**Future Plan**:
+- [ ] Stabilise the human pose through the frames.
+- [ ] Multi-threading to speed up analysis and animation creation.
+(It takes ~15 min now)
+- [ ] Visualisation of angular momentum in 3D plots
+- [ ] Impremenation of the frontend
+- [ ] Analysing the pose coordinates over frames and smooth the moves, exclude non-physical motions.
+- [ ] Optimised rendering perspective estimation.
+- [ ] Getting rendering perspective to video frame perspective transformation matrix
+- [ ] Train an AI model to automate climber-wall contact state detection